-It is important to note that some elderly people may require special utensils or devices for easy gripping of mugs and cups.
-If that is the case, you could try a lightweight cup with large handles for easy gripping, such as the spill resistant one in the picture (click to check the price online).
+- Some elderly people may require special utensils or devices for easy gripping of mugs and cups.
+If that is the case, you could try a lightweight cup with large handles for easy gripping, such as the spill resistant one in the picture below.

-For seniors who have a hard time tipping their head back to drink, try something like a “nosey cup” .
+- For seniors who have a hard time tipping their head back to drink, try something like a “nosey cup” .
 The large cutout on one side makes it easier to tip the glass forward so they don’t have to tilt their head back.

 In the summer, there is a higher chance for dehydration in the elderly.
 You can beat the heat while providing more fluids by making colorful ice pops, smoothie popsicles, slushies and tasty sorbet from fruit juice and water.